arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 shutdown, which would have prohibitive costs for these kinds of queries.

-In case the optimizer makes use of the special code path, the explain output will contain the rule `optimize-cluster-single-document-operations`.
+In case the optimizer makes use of the special code path, the explain output will contain a node of the type `SingleRemoteOperationNode`, and the optimizer rules will contain `optimize-cluster-single-document-operations`.

 The optimization will fire automatically only for queries with the above patterns.
-It will only fire when using `_key`, and will be most effective if `_key` is also used as the collection's shard key.
+It will only fire when using `_key` to identify a single document, and will be most effective if `_key` is also used as the collection's shard key.

 ### Subquery optimizations